Weather in June :day 25 deg. Night 17 to 19 deg. A few pre monsoon showers.

 We are a Indo-Japenese couple seeking to be closer to nature & enjoy the benefits of living in a natural environment.

 We have an off-grid 5 hectare organic farm in the western hill ranges of South India near the town of Madikeri.
 The farm is 130 km from the heritage town of Mysore & 120 km from the port town of Mangalore which is also the nearest airport.

 The farm is located at the edge of a forest with natural springs and waterfalls and is very secluded.
 Seasonal visitors are all kinds of wildlife from elephant, boar, small animals like civet cats, rabbits and numerous birds.
 We have converted a part of the farm into a forest santuary.

 We grow coffee & pepper on the farm along with organic vegetables and appreciate anyone who is helpful in any way possible.
 To become self-sufficient with the food we produce is our goal.

 We have a simple farmers life with enough time to enjoy good company & appreciate what nature provides.
 We are comfortable with people of all ages & pets of any kind.
-We are non-smokers and universal in our food habits.
-Our family consists of two Indian Mudhol hounds Sufi & Koi with Kuro our guardian cat.
+Our family consists of two Indian Mudhol hounds Sufi & Koi with Kuro our guardian black cat.

 A bit more about ourselves:

 Rajen has lived in India most of his life with a diverse career in corporate, NGO and the UN, but always kept his connect with nature and farm.
 The current farm is due to his passion for forest and wildlife so he has spent past 7 years converting part of it into a personal forest sanctuary.
-Rajen switched off from working for humans a few years ago and divides most of the time to the forest, farm and his Buddhist practice.
+Rajen switched off from working for humans a few years ago and divides most of the time to the forest and farm.